 Request an appointment at Arsmiles Family & Cosmetic Dentistry today

-Dr. Sima Chegini and her team in Fairlawn, OH, work with patients to help them achieve healthy smiles and maintain them for life.
+Dr. Sima F. Chegini and her team in Fairlawn, Ohio, work with patients to help them achieve healthy smiles and maintain them for life.
 If you are interested in learning more about dental sealants to protect the teeth from cavities, call the practice today at (330) 593-2500.
 We are located at 2640 West Market Street in Suite #302 and proudly offer general, preventative, restorative, and cosmetic dentistry solutions for both children and adults.